RosencrantzArt/housingprices/README.md

 2. Install the necessary dependencies by running the following command: pip3 install -r requirements.txt

-markdown
-Kopiera
-Redigera
-3. Open the Jupyter notebook directory and start analyzing the dataset or training the model.
+1.Open the Jupyter notebook directory and start analyzing the dataset or training the model.
-4. Run the scripts for data cleaning, feature engineering, model training, and validation.
+2 Run the scripts for data cleaning, feature engineering, model training, and validation.

 ## Dataset Content